mgussekloo/laravel-facet-filter/README.md

 ### Build the index

 Build an index for the facets, using the "facetrows" table.
 The indexer provided takes a Laravel collection of models and iterates over each facet, and each model.
-You could write a scheduled command that initially resets the index, and then processes chunks of models only when necessary.
+You can do this once, or come up with a solution that does this periodically.

 ``` php